-Founded in 1877, Christchurch Girls’ High School benefits greatly from 137 years of proud educational achievement.
+Founded in 1877, Christchurch Girls’ High School benefits greatly from over 140 years of proud educational achievement.
 The second oldest single sex girls’ school in New Zealand, Christchurch Girls’ High School is the largest girls’ high school in Christchurch and one of the most successful schools nationally.

 The student body is drawn predominately from Christchurch but, because of the boarding element, students also come from across the South Island and the Chatham Islands.
-A Decile 9 school, an enrolment scheme and zone have been in place since 2000.
-Approximately 38% students come from out of zone and the school has a 75% market share of in zone enrolments.
-An international fee paying student body of up to 5% of the school roll is also accepted.
+As a Decile 9 school, an enrolment scheme and zone have been in place since 2000.

 One of the many ways our community keeps informed about events is through the school newsletters.